Charlotte Morgan (softball)

-Charlotte Lee Morgan (born June 5, 1988) is an America], former professional softball pitcher and current Head Coach for Cal State Northridge.
+Charlotte Lee Morgan (born June 5, 1988) is an American former professional softball pitcher and current head coach for Cal State Northridge.
 She played college softball for Alabama from 2007 to 2010, where she is the career leader for the school in RBIs, also ranking top-15 in the NCAA Division I. She was also named a four-time all-conference honoree and twice named SEC Player of the Year.
 Morgan was the No. 1 draft pick in the 2010 National Pro Fastpitch Senior Draft, beginning her career with The USSSA Pride based in Kissimmee, Florida, winning a title in 2010.
 In 2020, Morgan was named the head coach of the California State University, Northridge softball team after previously working at several colleges as a pitching coach.

 Early life and education

 Morgan was born in Riverside, California and grew up in Moreno Valley, California.
 She is the daughter of Chris Morgan and Lori Morgan, with three brothers and two sisters.
 She started playing softball at the age of nine.

 She attended Moreno Valley High School for three years and was a recognized scholar-athlete.
 She continued on to neighboring Valley View High School during her senior year.

 In 2003, as a freshman in high school, Morgan received first-team All-League honors, as well as first-team Team All-County honors in softball.
 She was honored as the league MVP and Rookie of the Year.
 In addition to softball, Morgan played basketball and was named Outstanding Basketball Player and team MVP on the 2003 league championship team.

 In 2004, in her sophomore year, Morgan continued playing softball and was named a first-team All-League honoree.
 In 2005, as a junior in high school, Morgan received second-team All-League honors in softball.

 In 2006, as a senior at Valley View High School, Morgan was a first-team All-League honoree, earned first-team Team All-County honors, as well as Athlete of the Year and the league's Most Valuable Player.
 She graduated magna cum laude, finishing 13th in her class.